Questions Entrepreneurs Should Ask Themselves Before Founding A Company: Pixabay

 Our individualistic culture tells us that people can make it on their own.
 But when you read the stories of people with immense personal success, you always find that they relied on others to climb the mountain.
 As somebody on the cusp of founding a business, you need to ask yourself who else you need to be successful.
 What skills do you lack?
 And who can help plug the gap?

 Try, if possible, to choose people who are nothing like you.
-The less that you have in common with the other people on your team, the more diverse your skillset and idea, and the better you’ll resolve problems.
+The less that you have in common with the other people on your team, the more diverse your skillset and idea, and the better you’ll resolve problems and questions.

 Question #4: What Is My Core Mission?